sourcegraph/src-cli/README.md

 ## Timeouts

-`src` waits up to 5 minutes for the server to start responding to a request.
+`src` waits up to 1 minute for the server to start responding to a request.
 To change this, set the `SRC_RESPONSE_HEADER_TIMEOUT` environment variable to a duration such as `30s` or `10m`, or to `0` to disable the timeout.
 This timeout only applies until the server sends its response headers — responses that stream data for a long time, such as large search job results, are not interrupted.

 ## Telemetry